ntdat02092002/Kalapa-HTR-OCR/README.md

 https://challenge.kalapa.vn/portal/handwritten-vietnamese-text-recognition/overview

+Our solution achieved the top 3 ranking in the public test and the top 7 ranking in the private test

 ## 0. Pipeline (optional)
 ### Stage1
 Generate easy data with printed fonts and train model from this (this data use only once)